azoth-lang/azoth.language.reference/src/structured-concurrency.md

 may be passed as the argument to an async parameter.

 ## Awaiting Promises

+**TODO:** use keyword operator overloading to define awaitable pattern

 Async operations return promise-like objects which must implement the awaitable pattern.
 For convenience, that pattern is defined mirrored in the `Awaitable` and `Awaitable[T]` traits.
 A